-Egypt and Turkey are the powerhouses in the alliance, but there's more sound and fury than substance in their support.
+Egypt and Turkey are the powerhouses in the alliance, but there is more sound and fury than substance in their support.

-Initially, Egypt made noises about sending ground troops - the Saudi army can't handle the Houthis and their allies - but pressed by Al-Monitor, Cairo's ambassador to Yemen, Youssef el-Sharkawy, turned opaque: "I am not the one who will decide about a ground intervention in Yemen.
+Initially, Egypt made noises about sending ground troops-the Saudi army can't handle the Houthis and their allies-but pressed by Al-Monitor, Cairo's ambassador to Yemen, Youssef al-Sharqawy, turned opaque: "I am not the one who will decide about a ground intervention in Yemen.
 This goes back to the estimate of the supreme authority in the country and Egyptian national security."

-Since Saudi Arabia supported the Egyptian military's coup against the Muslim Brotherhood government and is propping up the regime with torrents of cash, Riyadh may eventually squeeze Cairo to put troops into the Yemen war.
-But the last time Egypt invaded Yemen,
+Since Saudi Arabia supported the Egyptian military coup against the Muslim Brotherhood government and is propping up the regime with torrents of cash, Riyadh may eventually squeeze Cairo to put troops into the Yemen war.
+But the last time Egypt fought the Houthis it suffered thousands of casualties, and Egypt has its hands full with an Islamic insurrection in Sinai.

-While Turkish President Recep Tayyip Erdogan also pledged Ankara's support for "Saudi Arabia's intervention" and demanded that "Iran and the terrorist groups" withdraw, Erdogan was careful to say that he "may consider" offering "logistical support based on the evolution of the situation"
+While Turkish President Recep Tayyip Erdogan also pledged Ankara's support for "Saudi Arabia's intervention," and demanded that "Iran and the terrorist groups" withdraw, Erdogan was careful to say that it "may consider" offering "logistical support based on the evolution of the situation."

-Erdogan wants to punish Iran for its support of the Assad regime in Syria and its military presence in Iraq, where Tehran is aiding the Baghdad government against the Islamic State.
+Erdogan wants to punish Iran for its support of the Assad regime in Syria and its military presence in Iraq, where Teheran is aiding the Baghdad government against the Islamic Front.
 He is also looking to tap into Saudi money.
-The Turkish economy is in trouble - its public debt is the highest it's been in a decade, and borrowing costs are rising worldwide.
+The Turkish economy is in trouble, its public debt is the highest it has been in a decade and borrowing costs are rising worldwide.
 With an important election coming in June, Erdogan is hoping the Saudis will step in to help out.

 But actually getting involved is another matter.
-The Turks think the Saudis are in a pickle - Yemen is a dreadfully difficult place to win a war, and an air assault without ground troops has zero chance of success.
+The Turks think the Saudis are in a pickle- Yemen is a dreadfully difficult place to win a war and an air assault without ground troops has zero chance of success.

-When the Iranians reacted sharply to Erdogan's comments, the president backpedalled.
-Iran is a major trading partner for the Turks, and, with the possibility that international sanctions against Tehran will soon end, Turkey wants in on the gold rush that is certain to follow.
-During Erdogan's recent trip to Tehran, the Turkish president and Iran's Foreign Minister Mohammad Javad Zarif issued a joint statement calling for an end to the war in Yemen, and a "political solution."
+When the Iranians reacted sharply to Erdogan's comments, the President backpeddled.
+Iran is a major trading partner for the Turks, and, with the possibility that international sanctions against Teheran will soon end, Turkey wants in on the gold rush that is certain to follow.
+During Erdogan's recent trip to Teheran, the Turkish President and Iran's Foreign Minister Mohammad Javad Zarif issued a joint statement calling for an end to the war in Yemen, and a "political solution."
 It was a far cry from Erdogan's initial belligerence.

 The Arab League supports the war, but only to varying degrees.
 Iraq opposes the Saudi attacks, and Algeria is keeping its distance by calling for an end to "all foreign intervention."
 Even the normally compliant GCC, representing the oil monarchs of the Gulf, has a defector.
-Oman abuts Yemen, and its ruler, Sultan Qaboos, is worried the chaos will spread across his borders.
-And while the United Arab Emirates has flown missions over Yemen, the UAE is also preparing to cash in if sanctions are removed from Tehran.
+Oman abuts Yemen, and its ruler, Sultan Qaboos, is worried the chaos will spread across its border.
+And while the United Arab Emirates have flown missions over Yemen, the UAE is also preparing to cash in if sanctions are removed from Teheran.
 "Iran is on our doorstep, we have to be there," Marwan Shehadeh, a developer in Dubai told the Financial Times.
 "It could be a great game changer."